briansu2004/udemy-devops-real-projects/003-GitlabCICD/02_Y_Windows_Ubuntu.md

 Test if the docker image push works once login successfully -

-Login to the gitlab server web UI and go to the project created, and then go to "Packages and registries" -> "Container Registry", should be able to see the valid registry URL you suppose to use in order to build and push your image.
+Login to the gitlab server web UI and go to the project created, and then go to "Packages and registries" -> "Container Registry", should be able to see the valid registry URL we suppose to use in order to build and push our image.

 e.g. `docker build -t registry.gitlab.mydevopsrealprojects.com:5005/gitlab-instance-d350f73c/first-projct .`